natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Po-2%20Night%20Witch.md

 '''Pros:'''

 * A race variant of the [[Po-2]]
-* Alot of fun to fly in the Halloween race events.
+* A lot of fun to fly in the Halloween race events.

 '''Cons:'''